 Roulette strategy n°10: Andrucci system

-This strategy is quite particular, as it requires you to examine the wheel for 30 to 27 spins while noting what you discover.
+This strategy is quite particular, requiring you to examine the wheel for 30 to 27 spins while noting what you discover.
 Once this is over, you select your lucky numbers and place a bet on them.

 This system is about doubling your bet after each win until you’ve had three consecutive wins.
 Sort of like a progressive betting system.

-This strategy works best for players who are accustomed to spreading their bets, so if you are one of those players, this may be the strategy for you.
+This strategy works best for players accustomed to spreading their bets, so if you are one of those players, this may be your strategy.

 Following a loss, however, you only bet one unit.

-Which strategy you end up choosing in any variant of Roulette is entirely your choice, however, we recommend being careful to read up on each strategy to find the one you think will be the most suitable for you.
+Which strategy you choose in any variant of Roulette is entirely your choice.
+However, we recommend carefully reading up on each strategy to find the one you think most suits you.

-The best strategies to try when you’re new to casino
+The best strategies to try when you’re new to a casino

-We think the easiest one to start off with is the Martingale strategy, which, reiterated, is the idea of wagering more money after each loss until you end up winning.
+We think the easiest one to start with is the Martingale strategy, which, reiterated, is the idea of wagering more money after each loss until you win.

-To make use of most Roulette strategies, you need to make sure that you can afford to lose, as we don’t suggest you getting into a game of Roulette where you risk
+To make use of most Roulette strategies, you need to make sure that you can afford to lose, as we don’t suggest you get into a game of Roulette where you risk.

 Make sure you read up on our Responsible Gambling article so you’re equipped with information on how to gamble the safe way.